Sanjeev Aggarwal: Career

 Aggarwal writes articles on various industry blogs and newspapers such as LiveMint and VCCircle's Infracircle.
-He also serves in various industry committees as an industry expert, including on the Infrastructure Power Committee of the American Chamber of Commerce in India (AmCham India), India Electricity 2009 Advisory Council, and the Federation of Indian Chambers of Commerce and Industry Power Committee.
+He is on various industry committees, including on the Infrastructure Power Committee of the American Chamber of Commerce in India (AmCham India), India Electricity 2009 Advisory Council, and the Federation of Indian Chambers of Commerce and Industry Power Committee.

 Awards and recognition

 Aggarwal received the Federation of Indian Chambers of Commerce and Industry (FICCI) young leaders award in 2013 and was featured in Finance-Monthly global CEO awards in 2016.
 In 2017 he was listed in Solar Quarter magazine's 100 most powerful leaders in the Solar Industry.

 Aggarwal received the Jury Recognition award – Individual Excellence at the Renewable Energy India (REI) 2019 held at IEML, Greater Noida in September 2019.
 The auditorium where the award felicitation ceremony happened was powered by Amplus Solar's 2 MW Rooftop Solar Plant.

 Aggarwal has been chosen as one of the 100 Most Powerful Solar Business Leaders in the Indian PV Market and has also featured in the Power100 Map of year 2019 at the Solar Quarter's 3rd Edition of Powerful Solar Business Leaders.